rpianezza/GenomeDelta/Manual.md

   than `--min_cov` (default = 2) and longer than `--min_len` (default =
   1000 bases), merged together if their distance is lower than `--d` (default = 100 bases).

+- `GD-non_rep.fasta` -\> Subset of the `GD.fasta` file containing only
+  sequences which were not included in the repetitive clusters, so either non repetitive sequences, huge gaps (\>25.000 bp) or sequences which have some similarity with a repetitive clusters but with dimensions bigger the the rest of the cluster.

 - `GD.bed` -\> Chromosome, starting and ending positions of the sequences collected in `GD.fasta`.